Decent-Partners/Decent-overview/README.md

 > Web 2.0 (also known as Participative (or Participatory) and Social Web) refers to websites that emphasize user-generated content, ease of use, participatory culture and interoperability (i.e., compatible with other products, systems, and devices) for end users.
 > [Wikipedia](https://en.wikipedia.org/wiki/Web_2.0)

-Platforms such as YouTube, Facebook, Twitter, Spotify and Netflix form the cornerstones of Web2 media and have contributed a huge amount to the democratisation of the global creative industries, enabling a millions of creators to connect, create and commune as never before.
+Platforms such as YouTube, Facebook, Twitter, Spotify and Netflix form the cornerstones of Web2 media and have contributed a huge amount to the democratisation of the global creative industries, enabling millions of creators to connect, create and commune as never before.

 Once the rebellious upstarts, these platforms are now the establishment, concentrating unprecedented wealth, control and influence in the hands of a relatively small group of companies.

-Their ad supported and subscription business models extract ever increasing value from the creative talent on which they depend, whilst creating increasingly perverse incentives for those that use and consume digital media, with profound consequences on all aspects of society.
+Their ad supported and subscription business models extract ever increasing value from the creative talent on which they depend, whilst creating increasingly perverse incentives for those that use and consume digital media, with profound consequences for all areas of society.

 ![adsvssubs](https://github.com/Decent-Partners/decent-overview/blob/main/ads%20vs%20subs.png)

 Web3 media by contrast relies on open source protocols and blockchains to ensure public ownership, operations and access.

-### Why is it an opportunity worth pursuing?
+### Why is Web3 media an opportunity worth pursuing?
 Whilst defi may have have been the major story of 2020 and constitutes the majority of focus in the Substrate ecosystem, NFTs (non-fungible-tokens) have been heralded as a core component in the Web3 stack and will likely define 2021, expanding the existing crypto bubble and onboarding many new users in the process.

-However until recently creators were still separated from the financial networks that their work creates by a first generation of platforms who behave in a Web2 manner, acting as gatekeepers, owning the creators market and taking a cut.
+However until recently creators were still separated from the financial networks that their work creates by a first generation of platforms who operate in a Web2 manner, as gatekeepers, owning the creators market and taking a cut.

 Recent innovations from projects such as [Zora](https://ourzora.co) enable creators to mint both media and market into a [single asset](https://cryptomedia.wtf).